 Nymfont (was: Nymphont)

 Lauren Thompson (Nymfont, or Nymphont) is a designer from Las Vegas (b.
 1982).
-She created the elegant sans face LT Oksana (2008), the grungy Frail 7 bedazzled (2008) and the classical ornament face Nymphette (2008).
+She created the elegant sans typeface LT Oksana (2008), the grungy Frail 7 bedazzled (2008) and the classical ornament typeface Nymphette (2008).
 Her LT Nutshell Library (2008, an ornamental titling font and a display text font) was inspired by the "Nutshell Library," a book series by Maurice Sendak.
 LT Chickenhawk (2008) is a hand-printed outline font.

 Nymph's handwriting (2009) followed a bit later.
 LT White Fang (2009) is an outline blackletter face.
 LT Sweet Nothings (+ Dingbats), Cupi de Locke and Damask Dings were added in 2009.
 Champagne&Limousine (2009) is an elegant geometric sans family.
 Caviar Dreams (2009) and LT Anomaly (2009) are sans families.
 Happy Phantom (2009, +Demi) is a typewriter-style slab serif.

-In 2013, she published Merveille (a ronde script), Xiomara (connected curly script), Connie (a late Victorian or early art nouveau typeface), Whipsmart (a clean flared sans), the classic ornamental font Dingleberries, Margot (a quaint almost art nouveau alphabet), and the informal Tuscan face Robinne (+Truecase).
+In 2013, she published Merveille (a ronde script), Xiomara (connected curly script), Connie (a late Victorian or early art nouveau typeface), Whipsmart (a clean flared sans), the classic ornamental font Dingleberries, Margot (a quaint almost art nouveau alphabet), and the informal Tuscan typeface Robinne (+Truecase).

 Foundry, est. 2004 by Brian Bonislawsky and Brian Jaramillo (Harvey) and located in Long Beach, CA, and Las Vegas, NV.
 The fonts are realeased through Veer/Umbrella.
 Jaramillo has been associated with DEFCON and Apollo26, while Bonislawsky was active at Astigmatic and Font Diner.
 Yves Peters reviews their production.
 Typefaces include Ink Gothic (2004-2009, slab serif), Fuel (2007; ink trap city, with a fifties-diner-meets-Dr.-Spock feel), and Occulista (a bunch of inside-outside multiline typefaces).
 Now also at MyFonts.
 In 2008, they jointly designed Wickenburg (Wild West meets grunge), and Sistine (a family that now includes a heavy stencil).
 Creations from 2014 include the army stencil family Bomburst.